 In the following example, the fallback director will send all requests to F_backend1, until its health status is unhealthy.
-If F_backend1 becordirector will send all requests to F_backend2 until F_backend1 is healthy again.
-If F_backend1 and F_backend2 both become unhealthy, the send all requests to F_backend3 until either one of the previous backends become healthy again.
+If F_backend1 director will send all requests to F_backend2 until F_backend1 is healthy again.
+If F_backend1 and F_backend2 both become unhoused all requests to F_backend3 until either one of the previous backends become healthy again.